meldissa/p1-posture-flex/README.md

 * [Posture Flex Wireframe](assets/images/Wireframe.png)

-Originally, I wanted to create a website with 4 pages inlcuding Home, About Us, Exercises and Contact Us.
+Originally, I wanted to create a website with 4 pages including Home, About Us, Exercises and Contact Us.
 However, for my final submission of the project I opted for a single paged website which consists of all these 4 pages split up into sections which can be accessed via the user scrolling down the page or selecting the section from the navigation bar.

-## Features
+## Features <a name="features"></a>

-### Current Features
+### Current Features <a name="current-features"></a>

 For this project I opted for a single page website, this is fully responsive and consists of a header, footer and 4 main section; Home, About Us, Exercises and Contact Us.

 __Header__:

 In the header section I have included a fully responsive navigation which is accessible at different screen sizes.
-On larger screens for desktops, the navigation bar consists of the Posute Flex logo on the left hand side.
+On larger screens for desktops, the navigation bar consists of the Posture Flex logo on the left hand side.
 The navigation buttons for Home, About Us, Exercises and Contact Us are locate on the right hand side.
 The user is able to hover over the logo and each of the navigation section buttons which has the hover CSS style applied to change color so user is aware that this can be selected.
 The logo can be clicked which will take user back to the top and each of the navigation buttons will take the user to the relevant section of the website.
 The navigation is also fixed, so when the user scrolls down the page, this is still accessible and the user does not need to scroll back up to the top to access this.
-There is also the Bootstrap scrollspy element implemented for the navigation so when the user scrolls down the page the relevant section is highligted to indicate to the user which section they are currently viewing.
-At smaller screen sizes the nagivation for each of the section is collapsed in a burger menu and can be accessed once the user selects the burger menu to display the drop down for each of the section which the user can select.
+There is also the Bootstrap scrollspy element implemented for the navigation so when the user scrolls down the page the relevant section is highlighted to indicate to the user which section they are currently viewing.
+At smaller screen sizes the navigation for each of the section is collapsed in a burger menu and can be accessed once the user selects the burger menu to display the drop down for each of the section which the user can select.
 The header section also includes the Bootstrap carousel layout which consists of 3 slides cycling through automatically, if the user does hover over the slide then this stops from moving forward.
 The slides also include buttons so the user can cycle through this on their own and at the bottom it display which slide is currently displayed out of 3 in the form of bars.
 The purpose of the carousel slider was to capture the user with the use of imagery and captions on each slider with a relevant link to take the user to the desired section.

 __Home__: